Foreign relations of Russia since the Russian invasion of Ukraine: Georgia

 The Georgian government contributed 1 million GEL from its reserve budget to help Ukrainians harmed by Russia's military assault.
 Prime Minister Irakli Garibashvili made the decision and signed the decree authorizing the aid.
 The funding was for medical supplies for Georgia's Ministry of Internally Displaced Persons, Labor, Health, and Social Affairs.

 On 24 February, the Chairman of the Parliament of Georgia Shalva Papuashvili expressed his solidarity with Ukraine and called on the international community to take steps to "stop Russia escalating into a full-scale conflict and ensure the protection of international norms."

 On 27 February 100 tons of humanitarian aid were delivered to Ukraine via Poland.

 On 4 March, The Georgian Health Ministry declared that all Ukrainian citizens in Georgia would receive free emergency medical services.

 Garibashvili said that Georgia's government could not impose separate sanctions against Russia.

 Vice Prime Minister/Minister of Foreign Affairs of Georgia, David Zalkaliani stated that "Military aggression launched by Russia against Ukraine is totally intolerable".
 He called on international partners to give a strict response to the violation of international law by Russia and ensure the de-escalation of the situation.

-A pParliamentary delegation visited two Ukrainian cities where Papuashvili opposed Russia's invasion.
+A Parliamentary delegation visited two Ukrainian cities where Papuashvili opposed Russia's invasion.
 The opposition United National Movement (UNM), Georgia's main opposition party, paid a surprise visit to Kyiv on the same day, sending a separate delegation that included party chairman Nika Melia and former Georgian President Giorgi Margvelashvili.